-Macquarie's FX hedging policy is applied to reduce the sensitivity of the group's capital position to foreign currency movements.
+In order to reduce volatility in Macquarie's capital adequacy, Macquarie actively manages the sensitivity of its capital position to foreign currency movements.
 This is achieved by leaving specific investments in core foreign operations exposed to foreign currency translation movements.
 The resultant change in the Australian dollar value of the foreign investment is captured in the Foreign Currency Translation Reserve, a component of regulatory capital.
-This offsets the corresponding movement in the capital requirements of foreign currency denominated exposures.
+This offsets the corresponding movement in the capital requirements of these investments.